Key takeaways

 Take action that’s appropriate for you

-The current economic and market changes may not require dramatic alterations to your own asset mix or financial strategy.
+Current economic and market dynamics may not require dramatic alterations to your own financial strategy or estate plan.
 However, some adjustments may be worth considering.
-You’ll want to meet with your financial professional and tax advisor to discuss strategies that are most appropriate for you.
+Now may be an opportune time to meet with your financial professional and tax advisor to explore strategies supporting your goals, time horizon and risk tolerance.

 Related articles